EsviCodes/story-app-server/ReadMe.md

 - verb
 - noun

-2. What reducers will the store have?

-3. What routes will be handled on the frontend?
-/signup
-/login
-/

-4. What routes will be handled on the backend
-- /signup
-..
-For creating new players

-- /login
-..
-For logging in with an existing player

-/story
-/text
-/place
-/character
-/verb
-/noun

 #### thoughts
 - We can write our own story API or look for an excisting story writing API